f1tenth/f1tenth_doc/index.rst

 ..
   #.
 If you don't want to build a physical car and just want to play around in the simulator, head straight to :ref:`Simulation <doc_going_forward_simulation>`.

 If you are looking for the old page, you can find it `here <https://f1tenth.github.io/build-old.html>`_.
 Please note that we no longer provide support for the old build page.
-If you have questions, please post to the `forum <http://f1tenth.org/forum.html>`_.
+If you have questions, please post to the `F1TENTH Discourse <https://f1tenth.discourse.group/>`_.

 .. centered:: Talk with other F1TENTH teams on Slack!